 Frank became a sign painter operating as Spino’s Signs.
 It allowed him to continue to improve his artistic skills in design, brushwork and the use of color.
 This eventually led to the pinnacle of his career - billboard painting.
 With the advent of computers and large format printing, billboard painting became obsolete, so he purchased a Macintosh computer and taught himself computer graphics.
 He spent the next twenty years improving those skills in the fields of graphic design and printing.

 It was with the passing of his mother in 2010, that Frank realized he had a limited amount of time left and that if he was ever going to pursue painting, now was the time.
 With the unfailing support of his wife Susan, he painted on Saturdays for four years.
 Upon retirement in 2014, he is now free to paint full time.

-Frank has achieved signature status in the National Watercolor Society and the Florida Watercolor Society.
-In addition to national shows, he has exhibited in juried and invitational international shows in Canada, China, Greece and Italy.
+Frank has achieved signature status in the National Watercolor Society, the Transparent Watercolor Society of America, the Southern Watercolor Society and the Florida Watercolor Society.
+In addition to national shows, he has exhibited in juried and invitational international shows in Canada, China, Greece, Hungary and Italy.

 W A T E R C O L O R